mongodb/mongo/legacy-notes.md

 On legacy tools, if the "-d" option is blank it assumes the default database ('test').
 It might be preferable and of lower risk to the user to require that -d is specified, instead of assuming a default value.

+#####note: This behavior differs from tool to tool.
+In mongodump, no -d field means *all* databases instead of "test"

 ##Mongoexport:

 What should be the behavior if the user specifiees both --fields *AND* --fieldFile?